Smartertime/SmarterTimeLinux/README.md

 This is installed by default on most distros.

-On Debian/Ubuntu: `sudo apt-get install grep`.
+On Debian/Ubuntu: `sudo apt-get install grep`

 #### strings